dinesh14164/covid19/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-## To Service worker and push notification in action follow the following steps
+## To see service worker and push notification in action follow the following steps

 1. Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Navigate to `http://localhost:8080/`